2 years ago

-My Review of the Volvo XC90 and How it Fits Two Car Seats
+Volvo XC90 Review and How it Fits a Rear Facing Car Seat

 I shared some video of the car’s features in my instagram stories.

-My old car lease was up almost one year ago, but we weren’t exactly going anywhere since 2020 was a bit of a mess, so we decided to save money and hold off until we needed a second car.
-Almost one year later, with Conor going on more showings for work (he’s a realtor here in Chicago), having a second car made sense for our family.
+My old car lease was up almost one year ago, but we weren’t exactly going anywhere during the pandemic.
+We were able to save money and hold off on a second car until we really needed one.
+Almost one year later, with Conor going on more showings for work (he’s a realtor here in Chicago), it was time.

 I called the dealership and asked if they could pull the XC60 and XC90 side-by-side out front for me to look at on my own.
-The experience felt really safe, and I was able to play around with car seats and strollers.
+Bring your specific car seats and strollers, and play around with configurations.
 Here’s a terrible photo I took of the XC60 with our Bugaboo Bee in the back.
 This is our smaller city stroller, and it barely fit.
 When thinking of road trips and day-to-day use, we’ll have the third row down most of the time which gives us a huge trunk to work with.
 The rear seats are a bonus and would be great for older children.
 Note that you cannot install a car seat in a rear seat.

 I’ve always leased cars, but because this car will be perfect for life with our two girls, I decided to purchase it and hope to drive it for 8-10 years – basically until I have to get a new one.
 Since I’m keeping it for such a long time, purchasing made sense this time around.
 I bought it fat Napleton Volvo (Conor’s uncle’s dealership) and they were wonderful to work with.
 Since I knew what I wanted, we told them the color combination and features, they found the car and delivered it to our house.
 So easy.

 This is something we won’t use for years and years, but it’s nice to know that there’s an integrated booster seat built into the car.

-When trying to figure out what I needed in a car, I turned to The Car Seat Lady and came across this article on a second row bench vs. captain’s chairs vs a bench cushion and went with a bench cushion.
+When trying to figure out what I needed in a car, I turned to The Car Seat Lady and came across this article on second-row captain’s chairs vs a bench cushion and went with a bench cushion.
 Long-term, seven-passenger seating seemed to make the most sense for us.
 The bench offers three seats that operate separately and each can hold a car seat, and each of the 2nd row seats have top tether anchors and lower anchors for use when forward facing.
 Ultimately, I felt that the bench was a better, safer, and more practical option with rear-facing car seats.

 Nuna vs. Clek Foonf in the Volvo XC90

 We had been using the Nuna RAVA since Margot turned one and it’s a great car seat.
 Knowing that I’d need two more seats since the plan was to leave a seat in Conor’s car, I decided to go back to researching the two to make sure I chose the best ones for our XC90.
 In the end, I decided on the Clek Foonf because it’s more narrow than the RAVA, and we can put them side-by-side in the XC90.
-If the girls get along well while driving and this option works, I I plan on putting their two seats behind the middle and front passenger seat.
-This leaves more room for behind the driver’s seat and gives us access to the third row.
+If the girls get along well while driving and this option works, I put the car seats behind the middle and front passenger seat.
+This leaves more room for behind the driver’s seat and gives us access to the third row of seats.

 I used a seat belt for our rear facing Foonf.
 The car has isofix mounts (latch system) in the second row, but I prefer how tight the install is with a seat belt.
-The Foonf offers more legroom and since I plan on having the girls ride rear-facing until they max out on weight or height, this seemed like the best option.
+The Foonf offers more legroom and since I plan on having the girls ride rear-facing seat until they max out on weight or height, this seemed like the best option.
 Bonus: if you have three kids or are planning on a third, you can fit three Clek Foonf across in the XC90.

-The trunk is pretty small when the third row is up, but since we only have two kids, the third row will be down day-to-day, and it’s easy to put up or down when needed.
+The trunk is pretty small when the third row is up.
+Since we only have two kids, the third row will be down day-to-day.
+It’s so easy to put up or down when needed.
 And once we’re out of the stroller phase, it’s large enough for backpacks and groceries.
-The only time we’d really need a huge trunk would be a road trip, running errands for larger items, or long day out with the girls, and we’d have the third row down so really, not an issue.
+The only time we’d really need a huge trunk would be a road trip, running errands for larger items, or long day out with the girls.

 Would you want it if you didn’t have kids?